CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/basic/ex1/HelloWorld.md

 - The public class name must be same with file name

 - Contrary to Python, each line should end with semicolon.

+**Quiz**
+1. Can more than 1 class appear in one .java file?

+2. Is .java program equal to machine code?

+3. What does the word _static_ means?